0-k/0-k.github.io/_posts/2022-02-18-latex-in-jekyll.md

 e^{i\pi} + 1 = 0
 $$.

 Cool!
-Note that `$$` is require at the beginning and end.
+Note that `$$` is required at the beginning and end.
 It will signify the start and end of the formula formatting.